ncsa/cyber2a-workshop/README.md

 ### Access Jupyter Notebook
 View the logs of the `docker run` command above, and open your browser and go to `http://localhost:8888`.
 You will see the Jupyter Notebooks in the browser page.

-## Workshop Details

-For more details about the concluded workshop, visit [Cyber2A Workshop 2024](https://cyber2a.github.io/cyber2a-workshop/).

-## Course Materials

-The course materials from the Cyber2A Workshop 2024 are available at [Cyber2A Course](https://cyber2a.github.io/cyber2a-course/).